OdhiamboOmus/Mwanafunzi-Academy/flutter_lite_rules.md

 - Maximum 1MB total asset budget per application
 - Reserve SVG only for complex custom icons or brand assets where Material Icons don't exist
 - Never use SVG for simple icons that Material Icons already provides
+- For logging: Use built-in print() or debugPrint() for development, remove or conditionally compile for production

 ## ⚡ Performance Standards